Dense Video Captioning Using Unsupervised Semantic Information: Conclusions and Future Work

 In this work, we presented a method to enrich visual features for dense video captioning that learns visual similarities between clips from different videos and extracts information on their co-occurrence probabilities.
 Our conclusions are: (i)~co-occurrence similarities combined with deep features can provide more meaningful semantic information for dense video captioning than only deep features from a single modality; (ii)~our semantic features processed with an encoder-decoder scheme based on transformers outperformed single modality methods while achieving competitive results with multi-modal state-of-the-art methods; and (iii)~we reached impressive results adopting only the RGB stream when compared to results using RGB, optical flow, and audio~information.

 As directions for future work, deep clustering methods could replace the mini-batch $k$-means.
 As our method is unsupervised, multiple large-scale visual datasets could be combined without the need for linguistic descriptions or human annotations.
-These datasets could be used to learn more accurate/detailed codebooks using co-occurrences or BERT-based~models.
+These datasets could be used to learn more accurate/detailed codebooks using co-occurrences or BERT-based~models. \minor{Additionally, conducting experiments on diverse domains, such as cooking activities~\citep{zhou:2018} or sport events~\citep{yu:2018}, could further enrich the scope of the~investigation.}